 Of course, we don’t know as much about Croatia as someone who actually lives there.
-That’s why we’d recommend connecting with a Croatian local.
-They’ll help you plan your perfect itinerary, answer all of your questions about Croatia travel, and be available 24/7 to help you throughout your trip.
+That’s why we recommend connecting with a trusted Croatian local if you're planning a trip.
+They’ll help you design your perfect itinerary, answer all of your questions about Croatia travel, and be in contact with you via messaging throughout your trip to help with almost anything that comes up.
 Learn more.

 A: With an American passport, you don’t need a visa to travel to Croatia.
-You’ll get a stamp on your passport once you get there—that stamp is technically your tourist visa, and allows you to stay in the country for up to 3 months without any other paperwork.
+You’ll get a stamp on your passport once you get there—that stamp serves as your tourist visa and allows you to stay in the country for up to 3 months without any other paperwork.

 Pro tip: Make sure you have at least one blank page in your passport for an entry stamp when you land in Croatia.